anthemion-org/ogle-web/README.md

 #### Abbreviations and containers

 Long names produce long expressions that are hard to read, especially when their length causes the line to wrap, so longer words are abbreviated within identifiers, file and folder names, _et cetera_.
 Some developers, after being confounded by a few poorly-chosen abbreviations, forswear identifier abbreviation altogether.
-Every person, every team, and every industry abbreviates things, so the question is not _whether_ to abbreviate, it is _when_ and _how_ to abbreviate.
+I sympathize, truly, but every team and every industry abbreviates things, so the question is not _whether_ to abbreviate, it is _when_ and _how_ to abbreviate.
 The obvious answer: terms that are longer, or used more often, are more deserving of abbreviation.
 Note that the more you use a given term, the more you gain by abbreviating it, and the safer it is to abbreviate, as the repetition makes it easier to remember.
 My projects frequently use the word ‘Position’, so I abbreviate aggressively to produce `Pos`.
-When I use a less common word like ‘Possible’, I choose something longer (maybe `Possib`) or leave it unabbreviated.
+When using a less common word, it is better to choose something longer, or leave it unabbreviated.
 A word that is abbreviated once must be abbreviated everywhere in the project (outside of comments) and _always the same way_.

 Though they might contain the same type of data, a container of values differs fundamentally from a single value.
 For this reason, containers must be given plural names: